shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 # Create a Kubernetes Cluster on Macbook Air M3(16/512) with UTM

-Kubernetes itself is unopinionated, which is why there are so many flavors, with different networking options, different storage plugins and more.
-Each managed Kubernetes provider will also have something unique to its backing cloud platform.
-These can be provisioned in just a few clicks.
+Since Kubernetes is an unbiased platform, there are numerous variations available, featuring varying networking configurations, storage plugins, and additional features.
+Every managed Kubernetes provider will also have a different feature for the cloud platform that supports it.
+These only require a few clicks to furnish.

-We’ll be creating a three-node cluster with one control plane node and two nodes for our workloads.
-We recommend at least 3G of memory for each node, with access to 2 CPU cores.
+With one node serving as the control plane and two nodes serving our workloads, we will be building a three-node cluster.
+For every node, we advise having at least 3G of memory and access to 2 CPU cores.

-## Preparing the Servers
+## Setting Up the Servers

-For this cluster we’ll be using Ubuntu 24.04 Linux.
-The default Ubuntu configuration adds some swap space for us, so our first step is to remove that, given that Kubernetes doesn’t work (well) with swap.
-All commands as root or sudo going forward:
+We'll be utilizing Ubuntu 24.04 Linux on this cluster.
+Since Kubernetes doesn't operate (well) with swap, our first step is to remove the swap space that is added by default in the Ubuntu configuration.
+From now on, run all commands as root or sudo:

 ```bash
 $ swapoff -a
 $ rm /swap.img
 ```
-For this change to persist across reboots, we’ll also need to remove the swap line in /etc/fstab.
+In order for this modification to endure over reboots, we must further eliminate the swap line from /etc/fstab.

-Next, for networking between pods, containers and everything else in our cluster, we’ll need to enable IP forwarding.
-Uncomment or add the following line in your /etc/sysctl.conf file:
+IP forwarding must then be enabled in order to facilitate networking between pods, containers, and every other component of our cluster.
+In your /etc/sysctl.conf file, remove the following statement or add the following:

 ```bash
 net.ipv4.ip_forward = 1